 There’s a gorgeous corner of the Bay Area filled with vineyards, breweries and affordable hotels just 45 minutes from San Francisco’s Fisherman’s Wharf.

-While Chardonnay is the most popular wine in the United States, few know most of the Chardonnay produced here can trace its lineage not to a fancy vineyard in Sonoma or Napa but to Wente Vineyards in Livermore, Calif.
-It was at Wente in 1912 that Ernest Wente convinced his father, C.H.
-Wente to import Chardonnay cuttings.
+It’s also the birthplace of most of the Chardonnay produced in the United States.
+In 1912, Ernest Wente convinced his father, C.H.
+Wente to import Chardonnay cuttings at their vineyard in Livermore, Calif.
 The result, after three decades of hard work, was the nation’s first varietally labeled Chardonnay, a 1936 vintage.